 David Wallace / AP

-Judy Aldridge, a resident of Glen Ilah, Arizona for 32- years, looks on in the debris of what was her home that was completely destroy by the Yarnell Hill fire.
+Judy Aldridge, a resident of Glen Ilah, Arizona for 32- years, looks on in the debris of what was her home which was completely destroy by the Yarnell Hill fire.

 A vicious blaze that claimed the lives of 19 firefighters and scorched thousands of acres of Arizona wild land has been 100 percent contained, officials said late Wednesday.